jbush001/NyuziToolchain/docs/index.rst

 For those new to the LLVM system.

-NOTE: If you are a user who is only interested in using LLVM-based compilers, you should look into `Clang <http://clang.llvm.org>`_ or `DragonEgg <http://dragonegg.llvm.org>`_ instead.
+NOTE: If you are a user who is only interested in using an LLVM-based compiler, you should look into `Clang <http://clang.llvm.org>`_ instead.
 The documentation here is intended for users who have a need to work with the intermediate LLVM representation.

 .. toctree::
    :hidden: